Common Privacy Threats and How to Avoid Them

 How to Avoid Public Wi-Fi Risks:

-- Use a VPN (Virtual Private Network): A VPN encrypts your internet connection, making it harder for hackers to access your data.
+- Use a VPN (Virtual Private Network): A VPN encrypts your internet connection, making it harder for hackers to intercept your data.

-- Avoid Sensitive Transactions: Refrain from accessing banking apps or entering passwords while on public Wi-Fi.
+- Avoid Accessing Sensitive Accounts: Refrain from logging into banking or other sensitive accounts while on public Wi-Fi.

-Malware and spyware are malicious software programs designed to infiltrate your devices and steal sensitive information.
-These threats can come from infected downloads, email attachments, or compromised websites.
+Malware and spyware are malicious software programs designed to infiltrate your devices and steal your data.
+They can be delivered through infected email attachments, malicious websites, or fake software downloads.

 How to Avoid Malware and Spyware:

-- Install Antivirus Software: Use reputable antivirus programs to detect and remove malicious software.
+- Install Antivirus Software: Use reputable antivirus and anti-malware programs to detect and remove threats.

-- Secure Your Network: Use a strong Wi-Fi password and enable network encryption.
+- Secure Your Network: Use a strong password for your Wi-Fi network and enable network encryption.

 - Update Firmware: Regularly update your IoT devices to ensure they have the latest security patches.